Our research focuses on:

 - Improving processing and packaging technologies

-- Designing methods to predict supply and demand of individual crops and food animals
+- Predicting supply and demand for crops and food animals

-Learn more about our Health-Agriculture Nexus grants, programs and consortium.
+Learn more about our Health-Agriculture Nexus research goals.